ksainc/integration_ews/README.md

 ## How it works

-The app has two modes of operation, passive and active mode, which are controllable from the Nextcloud administration section "EWS Integration".
+The app has two modes of operation, passive and active mode, which are controllable from the Nextcloud administration section "EWS Connector".

 ##### Passive Mode